senthil1988/cyberark-sia-automation/sia_onboarding_field_mapping.md

 ## 9. Validating the Template

-1. Populate the CSV with your tenant-specific data.
+1. Populate the DB and/or VM CSVs with your tenant-specific data.
 2. Run `python3 sia_onboarding.py` and follow the prompts.
 3. The helper validates aliases and required fields before calling SIA APIs.